Model Latina

 Model Latina is an American reality competition show in which aspiring models compete against one another in fashion and cultural challenges.
 They are judged by a panel of fashion experts and celebrities from the American Latino entertainment industry.
 Model Latina is the first modeling competition of its kind to feature Latinas from all over the United States.
 The show airs on the cable network NuvoTV.

-As of July 2012, five people have won the competition.
-Winners typically receive a one-year contract with leading modeling agency Q Management, a cash prize and an opportunity to be a NuvoTV host.

 Format

 Each season of Model Latina has 10–13 episodes and begins with 10–20 contestants.
 Contestants are judged weekly on their overall appearance, participation in challenges, runway work and best shot from that week's photo shoot.
 In each episode, one contestant is eliminated from the competition, and in rare cases, a double elimination occurs.

+NuvoTV has aired 5 installments of the Model Latina franchise, beginning with Model Latina, season 1 (or Model Latina: LA) in 2008.
+Each season has been filmed in a different location within the United States.